shawn-nyk/tp/docs/DeveloperGuide.md

 * The `edit me` command is implemented by the `EditProfileCommandParser` and `EditProfileCommand`.
 * `EditProfileCommandParser#parse` method creates a `EditProfileItemDescriptor` based on the fields of the input provided by the user.
-The `EditProfileItemDescriptor` is then used to instantiate `EditProfileCommand` object which will update the model upon execution.
+The `EditProfileItemDescriptor` is then used in instantiating the `EditProfileCommand`.

-Insert class diagram here

 * `EditProfileCommand` implements the `execute()` method from the `Command` abstract class whereby upon execution , the method will edit the specified profile item in the model’s profile item.

 The following sequence diagrams show how the editing profile Item feature works successfully, using the example command `edit me t/HTML`: